YounesRabeh/peps/README.md

 # peps
-The finiest programming language, only using emaojies
+The finest programming language, only using emojis 👀